 So how can the milk vat work for others?

 Damien and Kate’s vision is to assist other cafes, with smaller milk needs than their own, to start using milk vats too.
 As a registered milk producer they’re now able to sell milk to others, paving the way for milk vats to be installed across the city.
-They’re now in the process of looking for vats smaller than the 100 litre one being trialled in their cafe.

 Their drive to challenge the status quo of how milk is used and consumed in the hospitality sector grew as their knowledge of the dairy industry grew.
 They wanted to be a part of finding a solution not only to the plastics crisis but also to assist local dairy farmers, many of which are continuing to struggle despite our unceasing demand, while also offering their customers the very best product.